 - Use tools to monitor resource usage and adjust your requests and limits accordingly.
 Automation solutions can help you resize resources dynamically based on current demand.

 Betting on manual strategies for controlling your Kubernetes cloud costs is risky.
-These strategies are usually time-consuming, error-prone, and difficult to maintain.
+A manual approach is usually time-consuming, error-prone, and difficult to maintain as you scale.

-Luckily, automation solutions can do resource fine-tuning for you in real-time.
+Luckily, automation solutions can perform fine-tuning of resources for you in real-time.

 Deploying an automated Kubernetes cost optimization tool can save you a lot of headaches.
 Most importantly, it can help you focus on what matters most to your business: delivering quality service to customers.